2016 National Hockey League All-Star Game

 The 2016 National Hockey League All-Star Game was held on January 31, 2016.
-The game was held in Nashville, Tennessee, at Bridgestone Arena, home of the Nashville Predators.
+The game was held in Nashville, at Bridgestone Arena, home of the Nashville Predators.
 This was Nashville's first time hosting the NHL All-Star Game.

 For this edition, the all-star game was replaced with a four-team, three-on-three, single-elimination tournament, with one team representing each of the league's four divisions.
 The all-stars from the Pacific Division won the four-team tournament.
 Team captain John Scott, an enforcer voted into the game through a fan vote, scored two goals and was given the game's most valuable player award.

 Format

 On November 18, 2015, the NHL announced significant changes to the All-Star Game format, replacing the previous two-team format with a 3-on-3 tournament between All-Star teams representing the league's four divisions; the Atlantic division played the Metropolitan, while the Central played the Pacific.
 Each game was played in two 10-minute halves, and went directly to a shootout in the event of a tie.
 The winners of the two semi-final games played in a championship game to determine the winner of the competition.